CsatiZoltan/t8code-wiki/Step-7-Interpolation.md

 You will find the code to this example in the tutorials/general/t8_step7* files and it creates the executable tutorials/general/t8_step7_interpolation.

+In this example we create a forest with one forest.
+If you create a forest with more than one tree you may have to create ghost data for the communication.
+How to do this is described in ([Step 4](https://github.com/DLR-AMR/t8code/wiki/Step-4---Partition,-Balance,-Ghost)).

 ## Create a forest with corresponding cell data
 As in the previous examples ([Step 3](https://github.com/DLR-AMR/t8code/wiki/Step-3---Adapting-a-forest)) we will use a cube geometry for our coarse mesh.
 In this example we use a forest consisting of one tree.
 The forest is adapted uniformly in a first step.